juseljuk/IBM-DBA-VA-BAW-RPA/2-Functions/README.md

 Your value for the $private variable should look something like:
 **{"myCredentials":{"api_key":"16fcbbb5-8124-435f-8326-38a213704870:i3ejktRgIPu2svXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"}}**

 **NOTE!!** Make sure to remove also the "<" and ">" signs from the template.
-So that you API key is just surrounded by quotation marks.
+Your API key should be just surrounded by quotation marks.

-Now regardless of integration type our chatbot will always start correctly, and it will define the credentials required to call any of our _**IBM Cloud Functions**_.
+Now regardless of integration type, your chatbot will always start correctly, and it will define the credentials required to call any of our _**IBM Cloud Functions action**_.

 **(3)** Find the node called _**Get Workflow Token**_ and click to open its configuration.